mswatosh/was-kerberos-database/README.md

 http://localhost:9080/was-kerberos-database/example
 Which will respond with:  `java.sql.SQLInvalidAuthorizationSpecException: [jcc][t4][201][11237][4.25.13] Connection authorization failure occurred.
 Reason: Security mechanism not supported. `
 This shows that DB2 won't accept user/password, because it is expecting kerberos authentication.

+### Liberty with SQLServer
+**Liberty doesn't support accessing databases using kerberos**

+The compose environment for Liberty with SQL Server is liberty-mssql.yml
+Currently there is no kerberos configured for SQLServer

 ### Kerberos
 Realm: EXAMPLE.COM